NonFlavia/CommonCore/README.md

 (va_list)--(va_arg)--(va_end)--(ap)or(*ap)or(&ap)?--(int...
 Or another datatype?)

 ### get_next_line
-i made the project and i did get the bonuses too but i have to clean a little the code before posting it :D stay turned
+i made the project and i did get bonuses too but i have to clean a little the code before posting it :D stay turned